timohromadka/L90-Summarization/README.md

 # Summarization Exercise

-This repository contains code to be used in the L90 assignment on summarization.
+This repository contains code to be used in the L90 assignments on summarization.

 ## Dataset